The Best Rain Umbrellas of 2017

-When precipitation begins to fall, which umbrella is the best to have in hand?
-To tackle this question, we rounded up 10 of the top contenders and rigorously tested them side-by-side, drop-by-drop.
+Sifting through umbrellas to find the best can be a lengthy process.
+We researched over 50 products and rounded up 10 of the top contenders, rigorously testing them side-by-side, drop-by-drop, for over 150+ hours.
 When the skies opened up, so did our 10 canopies.
 We spent hours walking through rain and wind storms to see just how each product performed.
-From Seattle to New York and many places in between, these umbrellas got plenty of use.
-In the end, we ranked them all in categories ranging from rain protection, to durability, to ease of use and transportation, and, of course, style.
-If you're looking for an overhead canopy to keep you dry on those rainy days, we've got all the information you need to pick the model that best suits your needs.
+We tested these umbrellas during one of the wettest winters on record in the Pacific Northwest.
+In the end, we ranked them all in categories ranging from Rain Protection, Ease of Transport, Durability, Ease of Use, and, of course, Style.
+If you're looking for an overhead canopy to keep you dry on those rainy days, or even provide shade from the blistering desert sun, check out how these 10 models fared in our OGL Field Testing.

 Read the full review below >